 Many of our eating experiences took place with friends or host families.
 Below are a few restaurants and cafes worth a visit in Tbilisi.

-- Shemoikhede Genatsvale Restaurant (25 Leselidze street): Khinkali as art – some of the nicest looking khinkali we've had.
-Also very tasty.
+- Chashnagiri Restaurant (25 Leselidze street): Used to be called Shemoikhede Genatsvale Restaurant, but changed its name in the last couple of years.
+Khinkali as art – some of the nicest looking khinkali we've had.
+Very tasty.

-- Salobio: Located near Mtskheta, this large outdoor restaurant is a Georgian institution.
+- Salobie: Located near Mtskheta, this large outdoor restaurant is a Georgian institution.
 Apparently, it’s always been dishing out great lobio, even during the civil war of the early 1990s.
-Lena and her family introduced us to many of the greats of the Georgian table here – khinkali, lobio, qababi, mchadi.
+Our friend, Lena, and her family introduced us to many of the greats of the Georgian table here – khinkali, lobio, qababi, mchadi.

 - Hole-in-the-wall deli and bakery (Vashlovani street): That's not really its name, but we know it's located near the Chinese restaurant Picasso between M. Kostava and G. Akhvlediani streets.
 Offers trays of pkhali, badrijan and tomato ratatouille dishes to go.
 Each dish is 3 lari.
 Next door is a bakery with lobiani and various forms of khachapuri.
 Perfect for assembling a picnic or light evening meal.